-If this option is selected, then the modal is not shown and instead the user is immediately redirected to the checkout page.
+If this option is selected, the modal is not shown, and instead, the user is immediately redirected to the checkout page.

-This option is useful for a site – such as a SaaS – that essentially only sells only one item or subscription.
+This option is helpful for a site – such as a SaaS – that sells only one item or subscription.

 The general section contains miscellaneous plugin settings.

-The passwords settings specify the minimum password length and complexity required for new user passwords.
-Current NIST guidelines suggest evaluating passwords by complexity instead of requiring a specific structure – like at least one number, uppercase letter or special character.
+The password settings specify the minimum password length and complexity required for new user passwords.
+Current NIST guidelines suggest evaluating passwords by complexity instead of requiring a specific structure – like at least one number, uppercase letter, or special character.

 The password complexity is powered by zxcvbn from Dropbox.

-The secret used for generating tokens, like passwords.
-You may update this if your security requirements mandate rotation of salts on a periodic basis.
+The secret is used for generating tokens, like passwords.
+You may update this if your security requirements mandate the rotation of salts periodically.